Impurity with a resonance in the vicinity of the Fermi energy: Self-Energy of the Impurity

 \section{Self-Energy of the Impurity}

-The standard starting point for an analysis of systems with impurities is a calculation of the energy spectrum.
-In particular, one is interested in the energy required to immerse an impurity in a Fermi gas.
-This quantity is often called the self-energy of the impurity, $\varepsilon_{I}$.
-It is defined as the difference between the ground-state energies of the bath with and without the impurity.
+The typical starting point for an analysis of systems with impurities is a calculation of the energy spectrum.
+A quantity of particular interest is the amount of energy that is required to immerse the impurity in the Fermi gas.
+It is defined as the difference between the ground-state energies of the Fermi gas with and without the impurity.
+In the language of Dyson's equation, this energy is determined by the sum of the self-energies of the fermions in the presence of the impurity.
+By analogy, we shall call this quantity the self-energy of the impurity, $\varepsilon_{I}$.
+Note that $\varepsilon_{I}$ is of direct experimental importance, as it determines the onset of the excitation branch in radio-frequency spectroscopy, which is one of the standard tools for studying impurities in cold Fermi gases~(for review see Ref.~\cite{Heavy}).

-To calculate $\varepsilon_{I}$ for our problem, we employ Fumi's theorem~\cite{Mahan,Fumi}.
-It states that the self-energy in the thermodynamic limit is a simple integral that involves only the scattering phase shift $\delta(k)$
+To calculate $\varepsilon_{I}$, we employ Fumi's theorem~\cite{Mahan,Fumi}, which holds exactly in our model.
+The theorem states that $\varepsilon_{I}$ in the thermodynamic limit is a simple integral that involves only the scattering phase shift $\delta(k)$:

-Note that the scattering phase shift is always positive in our model, see Fig.~(\ref{fig_system}), which implies $\varepsilon_{I}<0$.
+Note that the scattering phase shift is positive~(see Fig.~\ref{fig_system}), which implies $\varepsilon_{I}<0$.

 For the non-resonant phase shift $\delta_0(k)$, the integral in Eq.~\eqref{eq_Fumi} leads to a simple expression (cf.~\cite{Chevy_Fermi_polaron})